korfriend/LocalIsosurfaceModeler/README.md

 - Nanoflann (ver.
 1.3.0, included) https://github.com/jlblancoc/nanoflann

 ### Build Environments
 Current build environment assumes the following structure of the developement folders.
-As external dependencies, our VisMotive-based projects use this core APIs and libraries for most of the volumetric and polygonal processing tasks.
+As external dependencies, our VisMotive-based projects use the core APIs and libraries (https://github.com/korfriend/VisMotive-CoreAPIs/) for most of the volumetric and polygonal processing tasks.
 To be clear your folder structure should be something quite similar to:

     yourdevfolder/
      |